 4. Regain and Protect Your Health

 Addiction destroys your body and mind.
 Addiction kills.
 In recovery, we nourish our bodies and souls back to health.
-Many recovering addicts I know dive into yoga, exercise and creative arts.
+Many recovering addicts I know dive into yoga, exercise and creative arts through adventure therapy programs.
 They sometimes even reach greater levels of personal health than before the addiction!

 5. Connect With Nature